Csimmons117/csun_cit/cit270/08-week8-private-network.md

 ---
 > [!CAUTION]
-> Moving forward in are lab I will not be making anymore. <br>
+> Moving forward in the lab, I will not be making anymore notes public. <br>
-> Some people are not showing up and don't understand what we are working on.<br>
+> Some people are not showing up and don't understand what we are working on just copying from the notes.<br>
 > For this reason I will stop making the notes.

 <!--
 Amazon provides network strong.
 We will work on EFS.
 EFS is not supported on windows

 ### Creating a EFS
-1.
+1. search click EFS
-2.
+2. Click on file system
 3.
 -->